One of the Best Pedestrian Streets in the World

-Pest’s famous Váci utca reached the 7th spot among 16 pedestrian shopping streets that participated in a contest in 2008, the aim of which was to rank the streets by comparing several factors including:
+Pest’s famous Váci utca reached the 7th spot among 16 pedestrian shopping streets in a contest, the aim of which was to rank the streets by comparing several factors including:

 Since Váci stretches parallel with the Danube, you can reach the river side through small side streets.

 At Vörösmarty square there’s

 A new, stylishly decorated place located in a small street just off Váci utca showcasing the finest wines from Hungary’s 22 wine regions.

 The kind sommeliers tell you all you want to know about the wines, vineyards, and tasting notes while you pour wines from the sleek wine dispensing machines placed around the room.

 Some really excellent bottles can only be tasted here, at CultiVini (Villa Sandahl Capuccino Oil 2011).